plgd-dev/doc/content/en/tutorials/create-delete-device-resources.md

 ...
 ```

-# Deleting Resources
-## Description
+## Deleting resources

 Device with collection resource allows to delete dynamically created resource.
 To delete resource you need to set delete handler during creating resource.

-## Guide
+### How to delete a resource

-To develop your own device you can examine the example in [cloud_server](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_server.c).
-Lets examine the example to identify the necessary steps that allow a device to delete dynamically created resource at a collection.
+To develop your own device check the example in [cloud_server](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_server.c).
+Lets examine the code to identify the necessary steps that allow a device to delete a dynamically created resource from a collection.

-### Set delete handler at constructor
+#### Set delete handler at constructor

 ```C
 // delete handler of switch
 static void